LorenzoBolls/listicles/README.md

 <!-- Make sure to check off completed functionality below -->
 - [X] **The web app uses only HTML, CSS, and JavaScript without a frontend framework**
 - [X] **The web app is connected to a PostgreSQL database, with an appropriately structured database table for the list items**
-  - [ ] **NOTE: Your walkthrough added to the README must include a view of your Render dashboard demonstrating that your Postgres database is available**
+  - [C] **NOTE: Your walkthrough added to the README must include a view of your Render dashboard demonstrating that your Postgres database is available**
-  - [ ]  **NOTE: Your walkthrough added to the README must include a demonstration of your table contents.
+  - [C]  **NOTE: Your walkthrough added to the README must include a demonstration of your table contents.
 Use the psql command 'SELECT * FROM tablename;' to display your table contents.**

 The following **optional** features are implemented:

-- [ ] The user can search for items by a specific attribute
+- [C] The user can search for items by a specific attribute

 The following **additional** features are implemented: